robenkleene/audio-references/reaktor/reaktor.md

 - A `macro` is a generic container
 - `1` Increases the keyboard octave, there's apparently no way to lower it? (it's supposed to be the key to the left of `1` which is backtick on a MacBook, but it doesn't work)

+## Tips

+- If the header isn't visible for an instrument, right-click that instrument and select "Instrument Properties", then in the sidebar, toggle on "View > Show Header".

 ## Notes

 - Lazyfish is the great instrument designer